dgarcoe/COVID19_Galicia/README.md

 ## Telegram bot

 You can access to some of the data also through the Telegram bot [@covid19_galicia_bot](https://t.me/covid19_galicia_bot).
-Keep in mind that the bot is executing in a Raspberry Pi so please keep in mind that it may not be running always.
+Keep in mind that the bot is running in a Raspberry Pi at the moment so it may overload with too much queries.

 The following is a list of the available commands right now: